kwilteam/kwil-js/MIGRATING.md

 ### ActionBuilder and DBBuilder

-The ActionBuilder and DBBuilder classes now require you to chain a .`publicKey()` method to the builder.
+The ActionBuilder and DBBuilder classes now require you to chain a `.publicKey()` method to the builder.
+The `.publicKey()` can receive a hex string or Uint8Array.
+If using a NEAR public key, you may also pass the Base58 encoded public key with the "ed25519:" prefix.

 #### Old Version